rjvdw/pokedex/README.md

 # pokedex
-A simple pokedex using React and GraphQL
+A simple pokedex using React and GraphQL.